-Upgrading to a DAC will improve amplification, dynamics, soundstaging, and so much more, but the double edged sword of audiophile equipment means that absolute best audio equipment sits behind an insurmountable price barrier.
+However, the double-edged sword of audiophile equipment is that absolute best DAC amp combo sits behind an insurmountable price barrier.

 The essential issue with audiophile equipment is that there is always a more expensive piece of equipment looming over your head, making your setup feel incomplete.
 However, even an entry-level DAC can vastly improve the experience of your high quality audio files.

-A standalone DAC will provide significant upgrades from an integrated sound card, and there is no shortage of fantastic values in the sub $200 price range.
+A DAC amp combo will provide significant upgrades from an integrated sound card, and there is no shortage of fantastic values in the sub $200 price range.

 Many of these DACs offer dual function as a DAC and a headphone amplifier, allowing you to explore their benefits for both headphone and monitor listening.